snowkit/differ/README.md

     - remove superfluous use of `Vector` in the API
         + `ShapeDrawer`: `drawLine`,`drawPoint`
         + `Collision.pointInPoly`
+- **Added** `Ray` infinite mode instead of boolean
+    - Not infinite
+    - Infinite from start position
+    - Infinite in both directions
 - **Added** `Rays` test in usage0
 - **Added** ShapeCollision/RayCollision/RayIntersection
     - added `clone()`, `copy_from(other)`, `reset()`